 As you can see on the above price list image there are different values for every diamond.
 Here we have 4 different carat weight segments which further can be read in a matrix.
 So, For 1.01 carat, we have to look at the 1.00-1.49 ct price segment.
 Then, check color & clarity verticality and horizontally within the matrix.

-All the values are in hundreds.
+All the values are in the hundreds.
 So the price for 1.01 H VS2 is 6300 USD per carat.
-As this is an old price list just used for reference and example.
-The price per carat for 1.01 H VS2 is 7600 $ ar per Latest RAPAPORT price list
+This is an old price list just used for reference and example.
+The price per carat for 1.01 H VS2 is 7600 $ ar per the Latest RAPAPORT price list

-Get Latest Diamond Prices 2020 November – Rapaport Price List
+Get the Latest Diamond Prices 2023 Sept – Rapaport Price List

 These are not standard prices for the diamond, It’s just a base price list.

-Rapaport price is the base price on which diamond dealers provide more discount or ask premium depending on diamonds.
+Rapaport price is the base price on which diamond dealers provide more discounts or ask premium depending on the diamonds.
 This makes diamond dealers compete with each other.

 What is Back/Discount & Premium from Rapaport Diamond Pricelist?

 B) Premium – Percentage of addition in price from Rapaport base price.
-Means X% addition of list price.
+This means X% addition to the list price.
 This happens in very fewer cases.